 How to Calculate Withdrawals From Owner’s Equity Statement

-Your withdrawals can have a huge negative impact on your owner’s equity.
-And the more money you withdraw, the lower your business net worth becomes.
+Your withdrawals can have a huge negative impact on your owner’s equity and your ability to cater to liabilities and associated expenses.
+Plus, the more money you withdraw, the lower your business net worth becomes.
+If you have a negative owner’s equity, it implies your current liabilities exceed your assets, and you owe debtors or lenders money.
 So, you need to understand how to calculate your withdrawals to determine whether you are taking out too much money from your business.

 Below is the procedure for doing so.

-- Find your statement of owner’s equity and note down the beginning and ending owner’s equity values, the net income and additional investment amounts.
+- To determine the change in owner’s equity, find your statement of owner’s equity and note down the beginning and ending owner’s equity values, the net income and additional investment amounts.

-- Alternatively, calculate the owner’s equity from the balance sheet and find the net income from the income statement.
-The additional investment amounts can be found in the balance sheet in the owner’s equity section under liabilities.
+- Alternatively, get the owner’s equity from the balance sheet and find the net income from the income statement.
+The additional investment amounts can be found in the balance sheet in the owner’s equity section.

-- Use the formula above to determine the withdrawals.
-In this case, your withdrawals = Ending owner’s equity - net income - beginning owner’s equity - additional investments.
+- Use the owner’s equity formula above to determine the withdrawals.
+In this case, your withdrawals = ending owner’s equity - net income - beginning owner’s equity - additional investments.

 - The resulting answer, which is negative, shows what you have removed from the business.